XioZ/ada-zalix-website/README.md

 Movies featuring actors like Bette Davis or Mel Blanc experience a nearly one-point boost in their ratings due to their participation.

+# 5. Conclusion
+Finally after a wonderful jouney, we arrived to the conclusion of that Drama genre is widely praised for its high quality among the past decades, especially when combined with Romantic themes.
+The high-rating movies ubiquously have a duration longer than 80 minutes and this is the sweet spot that people generally like.